artefactory-skaff/terraform-google-finops/README.md

 This Terraform module allows you to configure and deploy:
 - BigQuery quotas and quotas alerts.
-- Project budgets and budgets alerts.
+- Project budgets and budgets alerts (defined by default on a year calendar period)

 ## Usage